-Brief: The Global Hawk is a long-endurance, high-altitude, "deep look" ISR platform.
-It complements satellite and manned strategic ISR and is capable of generating imagery ISR, SIGINT, and ground moving target indication (GMTI), depending on variant.
-The weapon system consists of an aircraft with an integrated sensor suite, launch and recovery element (LRE), mission control element (MCE), and communications and mission planning equipment.
-The Block 10 debuted in combat in 2001 before delivery of the first production aircraft and was retired in 2011.
-Block 20 aircraft were initially delivered as an imagery intelligence (Imint) platform incorporating the Enhanced Integrated Sensor Suite (EISS).
-Five airframes were subsequently converted to EQ-4B communications relay platforms with the Battlefield Airborne Communications Node (BACN), and four remain active.
-The Block 30 variant is a multi-intelligence platform equipped with EO/IR, SAR, as well as SIGINT sensors and has supported combat operations worldwide.
-The Block 40 ground surveillance platform is equipped with the Multiplatform Radar Technology Insertion Program (MP-RTIP) sensor suite.
-It incorporates AESA and SAR to simultaneously gather stationary target imagery as well as detect and track moving ground targets and cruise missiles.
-Payload integration and mods include upgrading the Block 30's Airborne Signals Intelligence Payload (ASIP), adding more reliable and capable EO camera, enlarging onboard data storage, adding new IP-based comms, and upgraded SATCOM reach-back.
-A universal payload adapter enables carriage of several U-2-unique sensors including the MS-117 and SYERS II EO sensors, and wet-film Optical Bar Camera.
-Two Block 30s have been retrofitted with the MS-117 and are slated for an Operational Utility Evaluation in early 2019.
-A total of six sensor packages will be delivered through 2020 as part of congressionally mandated efforts to reach sensor parity with the U-2.
-FY19 funds also support Enhanced Weather Capability including weather radar and antiicing, FAA-mandated airspace compliant Mode 5/ADS-B, increased data storage, and sense and avoid technology.
-Northrop Grumman retrofitted and redelivered an additional BACN-equipped EQ-4B on July 19, 2018, restoring the fleet to four airframes.
+Brief: The Global Hawk is a strategic long-endurance, high-altitude, "deep look" ISR platform complementing satellite and manned ISR.
+It is capable of imagery, SIGINT, and ground moving target indication (GMTI), depending on variant.
+The system consists of the aircraft and sensors, launch and recovery element (LRE), mission control element (MCE), and comms/ mission planning cell.
+The Block 10 debuted in combat in 2001 ahead of production and retired in 2011.
+Block 20 was initially equipped with the Enhanced Integrated Sensor Suite (EISS) for imagery intelligence (IMINT).
+Five were converted as EQ-4B Battlefield Airborne Communications Node (BACN) relays, and four are active following a loss replacement in 2018.
+Block 30 is a multi-intelligence platform equipped with EO/IR, SAR, and SIGINT sensors.
+Block 40 is a ground moving target surveillance platform equipped with the Multiplatform Radar Technology Insertion Program (MP-RTIP).
+Its AESA and SAR simultaneously conduct moving target and cruise missile tracking, as well as stationary imagery collection.
+ASIP is installed on three airframes with plans to equip an additional eight.
+The universal payload adapter enables U-2-unique sensors including the MS-117 and SYERS II EO sensors, and a wet-film Optical Bar Camera to be carried.

-Contractor: Northrop Grumman, Raytheon, L3 Technologies.
+Two Block 30s were retrofitted with MS-117 for development and a total of six sensors will be delivered through 2020 to meet a congressional mandate to match the U-2.
+FY20 funds support adding weather radar and anti-icing, as well as Ground Segment Modernization, FAA-mandated airspace compliant Mode 5/ADS-B, sensor enhancements including a new, higher resolution EO camera, and increased onboard data storage.
+BACN EQ-4Bs will be upgraded with 5th-to-4th Generation Gateway to enable comm/data transfer between the F-22, F-35, and legacy aircraft.
+Ground Segment Modernization installs upgraded "cockpits" starting with Beale and Grand Forks this year.
+USAF announced plans to retire the EQ-4B and RQ-4B Block 30 in FY21, retaining only the Block 40.

+Contractors: Northrop Grumman; Raytheon; L3Harris.